 Ensure you have a sales funnel thought through and set up, with lead capture, autoresponder and an irresistible lead magnet.
 (Many people don’t even realize that sales funnels exist.)
 Your funnel also includes finding your main product to promote and the key affiliate programs.

 Ideally you should have yourself tried the affiliate programs you promote, at least in a free trial version.
 Promoting quality programs only is vital, as doing otherwise will destroy your credibility.

 Don’t pick the affiliate programs that everyone is already promoting.
 Be unique in this, too.
 There is a great way to find affiliate programs that no one knows about.

 You should promote low-priced products on the front end and sell higher priced items to your mailing list.

 Traffic is a vital component of your site’s success.
-A lot of new website owners don’t realize that it will be a few months until the results of SEO show up, and you need to use some immediate traffic getting strategies at the beginning, such as social media.
+A lot of new website owners don’t realize that it will be a few months until the results of SEO show up, called the sandbox, and you need to use some immediate traffic getting strategies at the beginning, such as social media.